All posts

 Symbiosis — the only bridge in this comparison covering all four networks (EVM, Solana, Tron, TON) plus native BTC swaps, with cross-token routes in a single transaction (e.g., USDT on Tron → USDC on Ethereum).
 Covers the Solana → Tron, Solana → TON, and Tron → TON corridors where Stargate doesn't, and is the only route to native BTC outside Thorchain.

-Bonus: Native BTC swaps
+Bonus: native BTC swaps

 Symbiosis is the only bridge in this comparison that supports direct USDT (EVM / Tron / TON) → native BTC swaps, routed through THORChain and Chainflip liquidity.
 Typical receive time: 180–300 seconds.
 No wrapped BTC intermediary step.